gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 ### BrowserID to the Rescue!

 Okay, how about authentication?
-It&#8217;s typically a pain, and we were
+It's typically a pain, and we were

 reluctant to put up barriers in front of people who might want to test